nickolas-pohilets/swift-evolution/proposals/NNNN-closures-as-structs.md

 ### 3. Allow capturing mutable variables from the context.

-As described above, this may lead hard-to-notice bugs.
+As described above, this may lead to hard-to-notice bugs.